MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sync-health.md

 - There is negligible impact to a network after enabling the sync reports setting on devices.
 - Microsoft continues its commitment to meet and exceed the requirements of EU data protection laws.
 All data storage is EU Data Boundary compliant.
 - There are no Power BI templates available for sync reports.
-- Admins will see errors based on the users's client language, not in the admin's configured language.
+- Admins will see errors based on the user's client language, not in the admin's configured language.

 ## Troubleshooting